 Let’s break down the practical and tactical steps you need to take to become a filmmaker.

 10 Steps to Becoming a Filmmaker

 Step 1: Decide what kind of filmmaker you want to be.

 You’re not going to specialize in every single genre of filmmaking.

 So what’s your jam?
-Do you want to become a big-budget feature filmmaker, an indie filmmaker who focuses on dramas, a documentary or wildlife filmmaker?
+Do you want to become a big-budget feature filmmaker, an indie filmmaker who focuses on dramas, a documentary, or a wildlife filmmaker?
 Know your genre and zone of filmmaking and become an expert at that.

 If you want to become a narrative feature filmmaker, what genre are you in love with?
 Action, adventure, comedy, rom-com, heist, buddy comedy?
 Watch all the best films in that genre and get to know the expectations your audience will have.
 Watch the flops and figure out why they flopped.

 Getting started, you need to pick your genre.